SrvstvAbhinaw/hacknews/README.md

 - User can not vote up his/her own challenge but can see total vote count by all others and even vote up other's challnges as well.
 - Sorting is provided based on vote count & created date.
 Currently, created date is same as the last modified date.
   Modified date can be taken into account when admin level roles are introduced in the application.

+  -- The above mentioned functionalities within my understandings are working properly --